nfrechette/acl/CONTRIBUTING.md

 # Contributions we are *not* looking for

-A lot of older compilers do not properly support C++11 and there is no plan to support them.
+A lot of older compilers do not properly support **C++11** and there is no plan to support them.
 This also applies to platforms that are either not mainstream or that we cannot easily test with continuous integration.
 If you would like to support such an exotic environment, reach out by email first so we can discuss this.

 This library's focus is solely on animation compression.
 There is no plan to include blending of animation poses or state machines to drive that process.
-Other middlewares and libraries already cover that field reasonably very well.
+Other middlewares and libraries already cover that field reasonably well.

 If you aren't sure, don't be afraid to reach out by email!